zackees/static_ffmpeg/README.md

 ## Installation

-To use simply do `pip install static-ffmpeg` and then after this is done you can try running `static_ffmpeg -version` to test out that the version has been installed.
+To use simply do `pip install static-ffmpeg` and then after this is done you can try running `static_ffmpeg -version` and/or `static_ffprobe` to test out that the version has been installed.

-Once this package is installed, the `static_ffmpeg` command will be available.
-This command simply passes all arguments to a real ffmpeg.
-Call static_ffmpeg like you would call ffmpeg in your project and it should just work, or bypass the stub and use the ffmpeg directly by getting the path via `run.get_platform_executable_or_raise()`
+Once this package is installed, the `static_ffmpeg` and `static_ffprobe` command will be available.
+This command simply passes all arguments to a real ffmpeg/ffprobe.
+Call static_ffmpeg like you would call ffmpeg in your project and it should just work, or bypass the stub and use the ffmpeg/ffprobe directly by getting the path via `run.get_platform_executables_or_raise()`

 ## Warning - Big

-  * All three binaries for Win32/OSX/Linux ffmpeg are included.
+  * All three binaries for Win32/darwin/linux ffmpeg are included.
 Though if you need ffmpeg then you probably have a large disk anyway.
-  * TODO: Include ffprobe

 ## Updating binaries

-  * Zip up folders darwin/linux/win32 into archive.zip prior to release.
+  * Zip up folders darwin/linux/win32 into the darwin/linux/win32.zip archives
+  prior to release.

 ## Binary source